SMACAcademy/Mastering-FluxCD-and-Flagger-A-Complete-GitOps-Guide/README.md

 Join us to transform your deployment strategies and advance your career in DevOps and cloud-native technologies!

-** Register for the course ** at https://www.udemy.com/course/mastering-fluxcd-and-flagger-a-complete-gitops-guide/?referralCode=F7643B8BBC2428D5F133
+** Register for Mastering FluxCD and Flagger: A Complete GitOps Guide course ** at https://www.udemy.com/course/mastering-fluxcd-and-flagger-a-complete-gitops-guide/?referralCode=F7643B8BBC2428D5F133